 To carry out the verification and control activities, a plan of interventions has been prepared by the Supervisory Body to verify compliance with the adopted protocols.

-As regards the current financial year, a meeting of the Supervisory Board was held on 26 March 2025, attended by all the members.
+As regards the current financial year, a meeting of the Supervisory Board was held on 25 March 2026, attended by all the members.
 At that date, six further meetings of the Body have already been scheduled for the remainder of the year.

 ISO 37001 Corruption prevention model | Anti-bribery and corruption model

-During 2019, Hera Spa obtained ISO 37001 certification for the prevention of corruption, the validity of which was confirmed by the Certification Body following the maintenance audit carried out in July 2022.
-The Hera Group has consequently adopted a management system for the prevention of corruption integrated into the organization, management and control model pursuant to Legislative Decree no. 231/01, whose foundation lies in the principles and values expressed in the Code of Ethics and in the policy of quality and sustainability.
+During 2019, Hera Spa obtained ISO 37001 certification for the prevention of corruption, the validity of which was confirmed by the Certification Body following the July 2025 renewal.
+Consequently, the Hera Group has adopted an anti-bribery management system integrated into its organisation, management and control model pursuant to Italian Legislative Decree 231/01, which is based on the principles and values set out in the Code of Ethics and the Quality and Sustainability Policy.
+In this regard, a model for the prevention of corruption has been prepared, which provides, to oversee the anti-bribery management system, the establishment of the Compliance Function for the prevention of corruption, coinciding with the Supervisory Body.

 The main responsibilities/functions of the Compliance Function for the prevention of corruption are: